 HOW TO GET TO KOMAROVO

-When you leave the train on Komarovo station (which is actually just a platform), cross the railways and then a highway.
+When you leave the train at Komarovo station (which is actually just a platform), cross the railways and then a highway.
 Then just follow Morskaya Street which goes down and leads to the shore.
-In the middle of the road you will see the entry to Komarovsky Strand.
+In the middle of the road, you will see the entry to Komarovsky Strand.
 Turn to the right and enjoy!